patinch1/gsod-toggler/README.md

 GSOD Toggler
 (GSOD = Green screen of death)

-What does this program do? well.. enable the green background of blue screen of death :)
+What does this program do? well.. enable or disable the green background of blue screen of death :)